divy042000/ShardFS/README.md

-# Distributed-File-Sharing-System : A BTEP PROJECT
+# ShardFS : A BTEP PROJECT